Wegovy Price in UAE: Cost & Dosing Guide

 - Constipation: 24.2% vs 11.1%

 The critical nuance: 99.5% of GI events were non-serious and 98.1% were mild to moderate.
-The cumulative incidence of first GI adverse events plateaued after week 20, meaning nearly all side effects appear during the titration window and improve with continued treatment.
-Only 4.1% of semaglutide patients experienced severe GI events.
+The cumulative incidence of first GI adverse events plateaued after week 20, meaning nearly all side effects appeared during the titration window and improved over time in trial reporting.
+Only 4.1% of semaglutide participants experienced severe GI events.

-This is precisely why the 16-week titration exists.
-Patients who skip dose steps or escalate too rapidly experience significantly higher rates of nausea and vomiting.
-The gradual approach allows the gastrointestinal system to adapt to GLP-1 receptor activation at each dose level before increasing.
+This is the tolerability rationale behind the 16-week titration schedule in the label.
+Trial and prescribing-information data associate faster escalation with higher nausea and vomiting rates, while gradual escalation allows gastrointestinal adaptation to GLP-1 receptor activation.
 For further comparison of GI side effects across GLP-1 drugs, see our side effects comparison.

 Other Common Side Effects